idd-fall16/surf_game/README.md

 Another important point to mention was that the data obtained from the accelerometer was a little noisy/shaky.
 Therefore, we implemented a simple filter to give a better user experience of the game.
 This part was done in the software of the game but it can be implemented in the ReadBoard Duo as well.

-A simple demo of the proposed game with the controller incorporated can be found at: https://youtu.be/v2engGUQ7P0
+A simple demo of the proposed game with the controller incorporated can be found at [Video Surf Game](https://youtu.be/v2engGUQ7P0).

 ##Reflection of development: